frameworklabs/blinker/README.md

-# blinker-curses
+# blinker
-Demo for the Blech programming language
+Demo for the Blech programming language.